Andrea Lewis: Career

 In 2013, Lewis created her own YouTube channel where she could showcase her own work.
 Much of the work featured on the channel "focuses on the theme of self-love and finding inner strength."
 That year she created and starred in her own web series called Black Actress, which can be seen on Issa Rae's YouTube channel.
 Black Actress includes candid confessionals by actresses such as Amber Riley, Garcell Beauvais, Jenifer Lewis, and Naturi Naughton, who share their experiences in the acting profession.

 In 2016, she created and starred in the web series Beyond Complicated, which can be found on Lewis' YouTube Channel.

 Lewis reunited with the Degrassi cast in 2018 for former co-star and on-screen romance Drake's music video for his single "I'm Upset."

 She released her short documentary, Black Men, on her YouTube channel in 2019.
 The short included interviews of Black men and boys, including stars Shamier Anderson, Allen Maldonado, and Sinorice Moss, investigating how "hyper-masculinity, societal oppression, and stereotypes influence how Black men relate to each other and to themselves."

 Lewis served as the creator and executive producer of the three-part docuseries The Black Beauty Effect.
 The series examined "the Black women who serve as catalysts for social change within the beauty industry."
 It featured beauty influencers and industry insiders such as Whitney White, Mikki Taylor, Cara Sabin, and Amber Riley.
 Jackie Aina, Kahlana Barfield Brown, and C.J.
 Faison served as executive producers as well.
 The series premiered in 2022.

-In 2023, she starred in the Hulu and Andscape produced movie Three Ways.
-That year, Lewis also starred in the Hallmark mystery film A Nashville Legacy as Naima.
+In 2022, she starred in the Hulu and Andscape produced movie Three Ways.
+In 2023, Lewis starred in the Hallmark mystery film A Nashville Legacy as Naima.